We know the answer – where to store music online

 However, extra features have the other side of the coin.
 Many people consider them as excessive and appreciate simplicity and minimalism because when you do have a decent music collection all you value is the sound.
 Sometimes you just don't want pop-ups or notifications to impose you undue information.
 It's always the less, the better.

-VOX Music Player combined with LOOP Music Cloud Storage doesn't have too many extra functions.
-Upload your audio files to VOX on your Mac or LOOP web page, and your music is instantly in LOOP, synchronized with your iPhone.
-That must be the easiest possible way since VOX Player and LOOP Cloud Storage make it a perfect music player with all your collection stored on the Internet.
+VOX Music Player combined with VOX Music Cloud Storage doesn't have too many extra functions.
+Upload your audio files to VOX on your Mac or VOX cabinet web page, and your music is instantly in VOX Cloud, synchronized with your iPhone.
+That must be the easiest possible way since VOX Player and VOX Cloud Storage make it a perfect music player with all your collection stored on the Internet.
 Upload your music within seconds and enjoy.

 Choose the best cloud to store your music online.

-If you are a true audiophile, LOOP is the perfect solution for you.
+If you are a true audiophile, VOX Cloud is the perfect solution for you.
 It is the storage you've been craving for.

 What makes it that good?

-LOOP Music Cloud Storage gives you unlimited space.
+VOX Music Cloud Storage gives you unlimited space.
 You can store your entire music collection, free up your HDD and stream in the best quality.
-LOOP supports most lossy and lossless formats.
+VOX cloud supports most lossy and lossless formats.
 They include:

 - APE and others.